wajih8/flash-drive-data-stealer/README.md

 2. crypting the file and change their names.

-3. Creates a logs in the same directry to store decrypt files.
+3. Creates a logs in the same directry to store decryption files.
 ```

 # Installation: